Ad Noctum: Chapter 7

 “Where is this planet?”
 Varro asked.

-Volker rattled off the spatial coordinates according to Goa’uld convention, and Varro looked down, as if he were inputting data into a device that Volker couldn’t see.
+Volker gave the spatial coordinates according to Goa’uld convention, and Varro looked down, as though inputting data into a device Volker couldn’t see.
 He frowned.

 “That’s an old Alliance outpost.
 Fourth House.
 It was abandoned last year.”

 Varro looked back at him steadily.
-“Long term exposure to the radiation produced by naquadria is not conducive to the kind productivity expected by the leadership of Fourth House.”
+“Long-term exposure to the radiation produced by naquadria isn’t conducive to the kind of productivity expected by Fourth House.”

 “Ah,” Volker said.